Joshua Kimmich: Personal life

 Kimmich married his long-time girlfriend, Lina Meyer in 2022.
 The couple has four children, a son, born in 2019, a daughter, born in October 2020, with their third child being born in 2022, and their fourth in 2024.

-In popular culture

-Kimmich was referenced by British Rapper Kwengface in his 2024 song "Plugged in 2:2" that featured on his album "A Gangster's Holiday".

 Outside football

-Kimmich launched an online initiative "We Kick Corona" with his Bayern Munich teammate Leon Goretzka, to help charitable, social or medical institutions during the COVID-19 pandemic.
+Kimmich launched an online initiative "We Kick Corona" with his then-Bayern Munich teammate Leon Goretzka, to help charitable, social or medical institutions during the COVID-19 pandemic.
 Despite his early support for that initiative, he remained unvaccinated against COVID.
 His unvaccinated status caused him to miss important matches for both the Germany national team and Bayern.
 After testing positive for COVID in November 2021 and reportedly experiencing multiple side effects including decreased lung capacity, Kimmich publicly stated that he regretted his hesitancy and stated he would be receiving the vaccination.

 In March 2023, he featured in the German crime series Tatort.